hsh-elc/moodle-qtype_moopt/doc/developer_handbook.md

 ## **AMD Modules** ##

-The JavaScript files under **amd/src/** must be minifed to **amd/build/** after changes of the source files in **amd/src/**, because moodle will use the minified files rather than the normal source files.
-When we want to do changes at the javascript source files we should set the option "cache javascript" in moodle to off so moodle will use the normal source files under **amd/src/** and the not the minified files under **amd/build/**.
+The JavaScript files under **amd/src/** must be minifed to **amd/build/** after changes of the source files in **amd/src/**, because Moodle will use the minified files rather than the normal source files.
+During development of javascript source files we should set the option "cache javascript" in Moodle to off so Moodle will use the normal source files below **amd/src/** and not the minified files below **amd/build/**.
-To do this minification of the AMD Modules moodle is using grunt.
+For minification of the AMD Modules, Moodle is using grunt.

 ### **HowTo Grunt** ###